-Step 2: Book your venue, and keep the season and site in mind when picking your gown.
-(A goddess dress on a sunny Cali beach?
+2. Your Venue.
+No matter how gorgeous the dress, what works at one venue won't necessarily work at another.
+A goddess dress on a sunny Cali beach?
 Perfection.
 A cleavage-flaunting fit-and flare in a Baptist church?
-Not so much.)
+Not so much.

 Want to turn dress shopping into a weekend getaway?
 Go to a destination salon.
 Spots like Kleinfeld Bridal in NYC and Lovely Bride, with shops in NYC, Philly, D.C., and L.A., offer a variety of designers.
 Tip: Beat the crowds by booking a weekday appointment.

 Don't want to travel?
 Go to a local bridal salon.
 These intimate mom-and-pop boutiques provide a range of prices and made-to-order styles.
-Tip: For a more familiar experience, try hitting your local department store; many have in-house bridal salons.
+Plus, there's something romantic about buying your wedding dress in your own hometown.

 Into instant gratification?
 Go to a wedding megastore.
 Find chic off-the-rack gowns at shops like David's Bridal, which carries elegant, affordable styles in tons of sizes.
-Tip: David's does alterations and can even add touches like sleeves, sashes, and more.
+You're more likely to find a killer deal at large store, too, as they regularly have huge sales where you can score deeply discounted designer wedding dresses.
+David's Bridal does alterations and can even add touches like sleeves, sashes, and more.

 Obsessed with Monique?
 (Or Vera?
 Or Reem?)
 Go to a designer salon.
 Hit your favorite designer's outpost—generally found in a large city—for the best selection of her gowns.
 Tip: Expect to pay upwards of $3,000.
 If it's in your budget, you can even have a dress custom made to your specifications—right down to the sequins.

 Want to try your dress on at home?
 Go online.
-Net-a-Porter, BHLDN, and other sites offer gorge gowns that will land on your doorstep in days.
-Tip: Read return policies carefully, and beware of scam sites.
-To make sure yours is legit, install the Brides Wedding Genius app on your phone and use the Brides Against Counterfeiting function.
+You'll find sites offer gorgeous wedding gowns that will land on your doorstep in days.
+Just make sure to read return policies carefully and beware of scam sites.